FergusSteel/CountingWithConvNets/papers.md

 ### CLIP-Count: Towards Text-Guided Zero-Shot Object Counting

+### Class Agnostic Counting (Lu et al. 2018)

+* Seminal Class agnostic counting paper published 2018, uses video tracking data as mutable dataset for object counting
+* Frames class-agnostic counting as a "matching" problem, i.e. matching exemplars to input image.
+* Outlines "adaptor" framework for specialist counting, (e.g. count only the red cars in an image)
+* Generic Matching Network defined as a 3 modules:
+  * Encoding stage; two stream network that encodes the exemplar and input image into feature maps.
+  * Matching stage; Learn a discrimnative (learnable) classifier to match exemplars to input patches (phi(broadcast(v):f); theta), i.e. a function phi that matches the broadcasted v (1x1x512 exemplar map broadcasted to size f) to f (H/8xW/8x512 feature map of input image.).
+This function consists of 1 3x3 conv layer and 1 3x3 conv transpose layer w/ stride 2.
+  * Adaptor stage; trains small amount of parameters on target domain.
+Consists of 1x1 convolutional layers that are parallel to other conv layers (I dont really understand this will need to look into it more if its relevant.)

 ## Weighing Counts: Sequential Crowd Counting by Reinforcement Learning

 * This paper models crowd counting as a balancing of scales sort of task, i.e. when close to the true count will make small adjustments to the "weight" to reach equilibrium (true count)